wallabythree/poortwachter/README.md

 The OU uses [OpenAM](https://github.com/OpenIdentityPlatform/OpenAM) for access management.
-OpenAM provides a specific REST endpoint for refreshing server-side refreshing server-side sessions.
+OpenAM provides a specific REST endpoint for refreshing server-side sessions.
 Poortwachter simply calls this endpoint periodically with the SSO cookie value as *tokenId*.
+See the
-See the [ForgeRock AM documentation](https://backstage.forgerock.com/docs/am/7.3/sessions-guide/managing-sessions-REST.html#rest-api-session-refresh) for a full explanation.
+[ForgeRock AM documentation](https://backstage.forgerock.com/docs/am/7.3/sessions-guide/managing-sessions-REST.html#rest-api-session-refresh)
+for a full explanation.